Stadol Side Effects

-Along with its needed effects, butorphanol (the active ingredient contained in Stadol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, butorphanol (the active ingredient contained in Stadol) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking butorphanol:Less common
+If any of the following side effects occur while taking butorphanol, check with your doctor or nurse immediately:Less common

 - Cough producing mucus

 - dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly

 - fast, pounding, or irregular heartbeat or pulse